The Difference Between Eminent Domain and Condemnation: What You Need to Know

 14 Dec 2021

-Eminent Domain Vs. Condemnation
+Difference Between Eminent Domain and Condemnation

-Eminent domain is the inherent right or power of the government to “take” private property for public use.
-The New Jersey Supreme Court has noted that the right of eminent domain is of ancient origin, is inherent in all government, and requires no constitutional provision to give it force.
-Valentine v.
-Lamont, 13 N.J.
-569 (1953).
-In New Jersey, the State is vested with the power of eminent domain as an attribute of sovereignty, but the legislature may also delegate the power to other agencies and arms of the government (i.e., counties, municipalities, N.J.
-Dept. of Trans., the Casino Reinvestment Development Authority, etc.).
-See N.J.
+In New Jersey, the state is vested with the power of eminent domain as an attribute of sovereignty.
+The legislature may also delegate the power to other agencies and arms of the government, such as counties, municipalities, the New Jersey Department of Transportation, and the Casino Reinvestment Development Authority (N.J.
 Const., Art.
 4, Sec.
 6, par.
-3. Notwithstanding this substantial power, the government may not take property for public use without paying the property owner “just compensation.”
-(Emphasis added).
+3).
+Notwithstanding this substantial power, the government may not take property for public use without paying the property owner “just compensation.”

 • An attempt to resolve the property acquisition outside of litigation through bona fide negotiations between the condemning authority (the “condemnor”) and the property owner (the “condemnee”);